collinalexbell/HackMatrix/game-design.md

 # HackMatrix

+## Purpose
+- Immerse hackers in their projects

 ## Design Mindset
 I am building a Jewell
     - funadmentally this means that bugs and stability come before features